kuiyonggen/kuiyonggen.github.io/_drafts/2023-06-17-todo-class-diagram.md

 categories: tech
 ---

-I make the below todo class diagram with plantuml in order to think about good design of a todo app.
+I made the below todo class diagram with plantuml in order to think about good design of a todo app.

 @startuml
 class Todo {